dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 !!!
 Summary "Overview"
     In this module you be introduced to some standard operational procedures.
 You will learn how to run multiple GlusterFS *Trusted Storage Pools* on OpenShift and how to expand and maintain deployments.

-    Herein, we will use the term pool (GlusterFS terminology) and cluster (heketi terminology) interchangeably.
+    Herein, we will use the term pool (GlusterFS terminology) and cluster (`heketi` terminology) interchangeably.

+    This module requires that you have completed [Module 2](../module-2-deploy-cns/).

 Running multiple GlusterFS pools
 --------------------------------

-In the previous modules a single GlusterFS clusters was used to supply *PersistentVolumes* to applications.
-CNS allows for multiple clusters to run in a single OpenShift deployment.
+In the previous modules a single GlusterFS cluster was used to supply `PersistentVolumes` to applications.
+CNS allows for multiple clusters to run in a single OpenShift deployment, controlled by a central `heketi` API:

 There are several use cases for this: